Last updated: August 17, 2023

 On the field at Cowpens, Tarleton left eighty-six percent of his force dead, wounded, or captured: 110 killed and 712 prisoners, of whom 200 were wounded.
 In his memoir, Tarleton explained his defeat, crediting American bravery while citing total misbehavior of his troops.
 He refused to take any of the blame for the defeat.
 In the aftermath of his defeat at Cowpens, Tarleton and his surviving troops fled to rejoin Cornwallis's army.
 An American prisoner, Samuel McJunkin, related that as Tarleton reported, Cornwallis placed the tip of his sword against the sword and leaned into the hilt, harder and harder, until the blade snapped.
 Tarleton, in the wake of his defeat, wrote Cornwallis, asking permission to retire and for a court martial to determine responsiblity.
 Cornwallis refused, and Tarleton continued in service.

 In the Battle of Guilford Courthouse, Tarleton's men were held in reserve.
-Late in the battle, Tarleton rode to the support of a Hessian regiment, routing Virginia riflemen under Colonel William Campbell.
+Late in the battle, Tarleton rode to the support of a Hessian regiment, routing Virginia riflemen under Col. William Campbell.
 The British won a Pyrrhic victory, driving Gen. Nathanael Greene's army from the field, at the cost of the effectiveness of their army.
 They suffered over twenty-seven percent casualties, ruining the army.
 Tarleton lost two fingers on his right hand, suffering a wound in the battle.
-After having marched across the Carolinas and chasing Green's Continentals to little purpose, Cornwallis moved his army to Wilmington, North Carolina where he later made the momentous decision to march into Virginia.
+After having marched across the Carolinas and chasing Greene's Continentals to little purpose, Cornwallis moved his army to Wilmington, North Carolina where he later made the momentous decision to march into Virginia.

 When Cornwallis marched his army into Virginia, he loosed Tarleton and the Legion on sweeping raids into the interior.
 At Monticello, Tarleton nearly captured Governor Thomas Jefferson, who fled just in time.
 In the Siege of Yorktown, Tarleton served across the river at Gloucester.
 On October 4, 1781 a French Hussar regiment skirmished with Tarleton's British Legion.
 In this skirmish, Tarleton was unhorsed and wounded, saved by his men from a French lancer.
 After the British surrendered at Yorktown, there was a dinner party for military officers.
 The Americans invited all British officers, except for Tarleton.
 His past conduct could not be overlooked.